 The Toy Library is just what it sounds like: toys and games that you can check out with your library card to use in the library or to take home.
 The Toy Library is designed to improve the lives of children with and without special needs and to provide families with access to high quality toys and materials for play.
-The Toy Catalog provides helpful information on how toys can be used to promote child development and play-based learning (print version available for use at the library to aid in browsing and selecting toy library materials).
+The Toy Catalog provides helpful information on how toys can be used to promote child development and play-based learning (print version available for use at the library to aid in browsing and selecting toy library materials; online version here).
 To view a simple list online of the toy library holdings, click here.

 How does it work?
 What are the rules?